-- · Acquire/develop reporting tools that accurately reflect the fixed assets program - As a self-sustaining agency, continue to grow the programs to generate revenue to cover expenses.
+- Acquire/develop reporting tools that accurately reflect the fixed assets program - Expand the federal program to include the use of the federal warehouse. - As a self-sustaining agency, continue to grow the programs to generate revenue to cover expenses.

-- More than \$3.1 million in federal surplus property was donated to West Virginia for federal Fiscal Year 2023. - The WVSASP hosts an annual open house to educate eligible organizations about the Surplus Property Program. - The WVSASP conducts an annual customer appreciation day and created a Facebook page to keep the public informed about what property is available through Surplus Property. - The WVSASP has the authority to facilitate the donation or purchase of property no longer needed by federal agencies to eligible veteran-owned businesses, 8(a) businesses, 501(c)3 nonprofit organizations, and more in West Virginia.
+- More than \$4 million in federal surplus property was donated to West Virginia for federal Fiscal Year 2024.
+This raised \$201,757 in service charges to help fund the Surplus Division. - The WVSASP has conducted multiple webinars for small business veterans to help raise awareness of the Federal Donation program. - The WVSASP presented at the 2024 State Purchasing Conference on the state surplus and federal donation programs and discussed how agencies can benefit and save using both programs. - The WVSASP hosts an annual open house to educate eligible organizations about the Surplus Property Program. - The WVSASP conducts an annual customer appreciation day and created a Facebook page to keep the public informed about what property is available through Surplus Property. - The WVSASP recently started a social media campaign to make the public aware of the items that are for sale and how they can shop at the facility. - The WVSASP has the authority to facilitate the donation or purchase of property no longer needed by federal agencies to eligible veteran-owned businesses, 8(a) businesses, 501(c)3 nonprofit organizations, and more in West Virginia.